Canadian payments forecast, 2014 - news release

 The report predicts that this will change dramatically within the next five years, with about half of the smartphones in Canada having NFC capability by 2018.
 Other important growth drivers include the increasing penetration of contactless payment terminals at merchants, and the migration of contactless cards to the mobile platform.

 “The awareness of Interac Flash has jumped dramatically over the past year,” Christelis says.
 “The uptake of card-based contactless payments has been vigorous.This is likely to spill over into the mobile payments space when NFC phones become entrenched, and when compelling mobile payment apps or wallets become available.”

 Additional highlights from the study are:

-- Cash will lose its position as the most frequently used form of payment in Canada over the next five years.
+- Cash will lose its position as the most frequently used form of payment in Canada to both debit card and credit card payments within the next five years.

 The 150 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
-It draws on primary research conducted by TSI amongst more than 4,000 consumers in different payments segments, as well as established statistical sources.
+It draws on established statistical sources as well primary research conducted by TSI amongst more than 2,000 consumers.
 The report identifies high growth segments in the Canadian payments market in the context of some important recent developments in the economy, regulatory environment and the industry.
 Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, open-loop prepaid cards, closed-loop gift cards, P2P payments, remittances, online payments, mobile payments, bill payments and transfers, ABM installations and POS terminals.

-Technology Strategies International is a leading Canadian technology market research firm based in Oakville, Ontario.
-Established in 1995, the company has been tracking developments in Canadian payment industry for the past eighteen years.
+Technology Strategies International Inc. is a leading Canadian technology market research firm based in Oakville, Ontario.
+Established in 1995, the company has been tracking developments in Canadian payment industry for the past nineteen years.
 For more information please see http://www.tsiglobalnet.com/research.html.